How I built Fluxer, a Discord-like chat app

 What about the open web?

-Chat apps have swallowed useful knowledge that used to live on the public web, then made it invisible to search engines, archives, and people who are not logged in.
+Chat apps have swallowed useful knowledge that used to live on the public web, then made it invisible to search engines, archives, and people who aren't logged in.

 With LLMs, Sellis said, Discord could take a long, meandering conversation and turn it into "something that could be more sharable and syndicated across the web."
 However, he said that he and his team hadn't "seen a solution that we feel great about yet."

-Fluxer disagrees with Discord's premise here.
-LLMs should not turn people's "meandering conversations" into syndicated material.
+Fluxer disagrees with Discord's starting point here.
+LLMs shouldn't turn people's "meandering conversations" into web content.
 If something becomes public, it should be because a person or community chose to publish it.

 This feature uses the web itself: public pages with stable URLs, server-rendered posts, clear titles, search indexing, archivable pages, RSS and Atom feeds, and links people can share anywhere.
 People's posts remain their posts.